 Students who attain knowledge of information literacy concepts and practices are well-positioned to effectively address their information needs and contribute meaningfully to the information ecosystem.
-The knowledge dimension measured by this module specifically addresses students' ability to select and apply search strategies, use features of search tools to improve results, and identify when they need to change their search strategy in order to continue their search.
+The knowledge dimension measured by this module specifically addresses students' ability to apply the research process to their college work in order to participate in the scholarly conversation.

 Figure 3.1 shows the average score for your students and the averages for institutional groups.
-The average score for your students, 496, falls within the performance level of college ready.
+The average score for your students, 506, falls within the performance level of college ready.
 The blue histograms show how scores were distributed.